Introducing a custom Reinforcement Learning - Sequential Sampling Model (RLSSM) into HSSM¶

 Step 4: Update the Vectorized Function Reference¶

-Location: Modify the rldm_logp_inner_func_vmapped
+Location: Modify the rldm_logp_inner_func_vmapped assignment

 Purpose: Enable parallel computation across multiple subjects.